top of page

 slightly.
 What strikes him—

-is a stiff north wind, against
+is a stiff north wind, against the surface

-the surface of the window.
+at the window.
 “Jack?”

-is the way he calls me.
+—the way he calls me.
 “Jack, why

-is it now, that we're suddenly
+is it so sudden—that we're cold?”

-As I remove the disguise of this
+As I remove this pink disguise of skin

-pink skin—reveal its cooler blue
+and reveal its cooler blue tint

-in its sheath.
-Icicles pierce my ears—
+that I keep in its sheath.
+Icicles

-of my hair—but as I touch him—
+the squall of my hair—as I touch him—

-softly, brush his wrists—and numb
+but softly, brush his wrists—numb

-them, by running with my fingers—
+them, by skating my fingers—

-kiss his burning lips—it's cool comfort,
+kiss burning lips—my cool comfort,

-the way my desire shortly stills.
+how my desire still, shortly after.

-He shivers and pulls that much
+He shivers and pulls much

 further, into the bed.
 And blanketed